 ACKNOWLEDGEMENTS

-The authors extends appreciation to the Department of biochemistry, University of Nigeria, Nsukka and Department of Biochemistry Caritas University, Enugu, Nigeria to provide necessary facilities for this work.
+The authors extend appreciation to the Department of biochemistry, University of Nigeria, Nsukka and Department of Biochemistry Caritas University, Enugu, Nigeria to provide necessary facilities for this work.

 REFERENCES

 de Barros NF, Fiuza AR.
 Evidence-based medicine and prejudice-based medicine: The case of homeopathy.
 Cadernos de SaúdePública.
 2014;30(11):2368-2376